How Much Should I Charge (rates) for Freelance 3D Modelling or Design?

 • etc.

-In the contract or agreement, include a statement that allows for a degree of change after-the-fact, to the affect that "any additional work requested or required after sign-off may be subject to further (re)negotiation and (re)quoting (at the [contractors] discretion.)".
-This signals to the client the freelancers awareness that 'things happen', and is prepared to accommodate that fact, the pre-positioned clause being there ready to appropriately deal with such events.
+It’s inevitable the client will forget something too, or unforeseen issues may crop up during production, so allowance needs to be made to cater to this else there’s a risk of being out of pocket or past due-date.
+In the contract or agreement, position a statement to accommodate change after-the-fact, to the affect that “any additional work requested or required after sign-off may be subject to further (re)negotiation and (re)quoting (at the artists discretion.)” – this makes it clear to the client there is an awareness that ‘things happen’, and a pre-positioned clause is there ready to appropriately deal with these events.

-Industry sector salary comparisons ^
+Industry sector salary comparisons

 Having said this however, information to help set freelance rates is available indirectly looking at salary details within the industry sector the person might otherwise have been employed.
 For a 3D environment artist asked to make game assets for example, that would be the Games Industry.
 By looking at the ‘job’ and ’employment’ pages of various game development sites figures and data can be gathered and collated to determine rates.
 Even better is to look through game industry salary survey data which cover a much broader pool of source data.